Physicians

 Research Nurses

 Nancy Moore, R.N., M.S.N., is a Clinical Research Nurse on the Developmental Therapeutics Team.
 She received her Bachelor’s degree from Villanova University, PA and her graduate degree from Adelphi University in Long Island NY.
-She has been practicing in the area of clinical research trials for 20+ years.
+She has been practicing in the area of clinical research trials for more than 20 years.

 Brooke Augustine, R.N., B.S.N., received her bachelor’s degree in nursing from Stevenson University in Maryland.
 Brooke has been an oncology nurse in the inpatient setting since 2014 and a research nurse since 2017 with a focus on phase I clinical trials.